 - We can’t extract elements and establish fonts and pixels from a design made on a piece of paper.

-- No design for mobile or tablet responsiveness.
+- No responsive design for mobile devices.
 We always had to improvise on these resolutions.

 - There is no consistency if you combine the design from different platforms.

 A professional knows how to create and deliver a design that will help us implement your product faster and better.
-You will pay more for the design, but you will save money on development.
+You will pay more for the design but save money on development.

-Don’t panic!
-Giving feedback is not a mistake.
 Different people express their thoughts differently and write them differently.
 A common mistake is providing feedback in a document where five to ten people chaotically write broad opinions that are not even on the same page.

 Client **Purple** offered us feedback in a shared document.
 Seven people gave their very conflicting opinions on how we should change it.
 Different temperaments mean some were certain of what they wanted, others gave mere suggestions, and others simply “don’t know how to put it.
 It’s more of a general feeling”.
 Half of them probably hadn’t been to all the meetings but were happy to give their input.
 We started reading the paper, and we understood roughly half of it.
-A part of them wanted new features, and some didn’t know about other components.
-They were arguing about features, and there were no conclusions.
+Some wanted new features, and some didn’t know about specific components that have been discussed.
+They were arguing about features.
 It was more like an internal document, a first draft of the feedback they needed to go over in further meetings.

 Setting deadlines on your own

-This mistake comes from the fact that you want to impress an investor, thinking they will most likely invest in your company if you tell them a shorter deadline or make one on the spot.
+**Green** was trying to impress an investor, thinking they would most likely invest in their company if they made up a shorter deadline on the spot.

 - Send a text via email, don’t send pictures.
 You will save us a lot of time.

 - Tell us everything you want to build on your platform.
-We take technical decisions based on that and it will most likely be more expensive to build it at the end of the development cycle than during it.
+We take technical decisions based on that.
+It will most likely be more expensive to build it at the end of the development cycle than during.

-- Let a designer help you, he’s a real asset, he knows what we need in order to get the job done in a great way.
+- Let a designer help you.
+He’s a real asset.
+He knows what we need to get the job done.

-- Don’t have more people communicating with the agency, choose one and send your entire team feedback’s in a centralized document.
-It will help us have a larger view of what you want to implement and we’ll make better decisions.
+- Don’t have more people communicating with the agency.
+Choose one and send your entire team feedback in a centralized document.
+It will help us have a larger view of what you want to implement, and we’ll make better decisions.

-- See us as a lawyer, we need to know everything.
-Set deadlines with us, don’t do it behind our back, and then drop the bomb on us after you’ve made all the promises and pinky-swore on our behalf.
-We may be unable to help you and you may miss your deadline.
+- Think of us as a lawyer.
+We need to know everything.
+Set deadlines with us, don’t do it behind our back.
+Don’t drop the deadline bomb on us after you’ve made all the promises and pinky-swore on our behalf.
+We may be unable to help you, and you may miss your deadline.

-I sincerely hope that this will help you better communicate with your agency and help you deliver better digital products to your clients.
-And, no hard feelings if you were the doing any of the abovementioned mistakes.
+I sincerely hope this will help you better communicate with your agency and help you deliver better digital products to your clients.
+And, no hard feelings if you made any of the abovementioned mistakes.
 Everybody learns!
 Hopefully, from the mistakes of others, because nobody can do everything on their own.

 👉 Make sure to check out our Digital Arbiters Facebook Group https://www.facebook.com/groups/digitalarbiters…